Financial Independence Resume

 First of all, I didn’t have the educational credentials to teach.
 Or any teaching experience.
 So before leaving the full time work force, I applied for admission to several masters degree programs.
 In addition, I applied for graduate assistant teaching positions at these same schools.

 It was a long shot for me to become a graduate teaching assistant.
 These positions are usually filled by traditional aged students.
 They have just graduated with their bachelor’s degree and are continuing on for their masters.
-Fortunately, I was to dumb to realize the long odds.
+Fortunately, I didn’t realize the long odds.
 And some how I got awarded one of these jobs at a school I applied to.
 The only catch was the school was a 5 hour drive from home.

 After traveling so much for business, being away from home was not a big deal.
 I rented an apartment and for 1 year and went back to school.
 I was a full time student and part time graduate teaching assistant.
 Furthermore, by working as a graduate teaching assistant, my tuition was free and I received a small hourly salary.
 This made the out of pocket cost of living away from home manageable.
 I also learned a lot by working with the full time faculty after being away from academia for so long.
 I loved the whole process.
 It was really fun and rewarding.